-Research has been done on pine oil’s effect on chronic disease, such as cancer, heart disease and even autoimmune disease.
-The high and diverse antioxidant concentration in the tea is shown to counteract the effects of free radicals and protect the body from these conditions.
+Research has been done on pine needles effect on chronic diseases, such as cancer, heart disease and even autoimmune disease.
+The high and diverse antioxidant concentration in the tea counteracts the effects of free radicals and protect the body from these conditions.

 Early studies on the effect of this potent tea on Alzheimer’s disease and other neurodegenerative diseases has shown promising early results.
-The antioxidants in this herb can lower the level of beta amyloid deposition, which is the plaque in the brain that compromises neural connections and impairs memory.
+The antioxidants in this tea can reduce the plaque in the brain that compromises neural connections and impairs memory.

 For all Pine Needle Uses, read more on our blog here.